 Dr. Andersen specializes in performing the Minimally Invasive Parathyroidectomy for the surgical treatment of primary hyperparathyroidism.
 Dr. Andersen has performed hundreds of parathyroid surgeries over the course of more than 20 years, and has a cure rate in primary hyperparathyroidism of 97%.
 Regardless of where in the United States you have your surgery, parathyroid operations either focus on a single abnormal parathyroid gland detected by radiology, or they involve exploring all four parathyroid glands.
-Dr. Andersen performs both types of operation using the same 1 to 1.5 inch cosmetic incision.
+Drs.
+Andersen and Van Essen perform both types of operation using the same 1 to 1.5 inch cosmetic incision.
 Nearly all patients can go home the same day as their operation.
-Dr. Andersen approaches each patient as an individual.
+Our surgeons approach each patient as an individual.
 The recommended surgical plan is based on a comprehensive evaluation including blood testing, the latest imaging technologies, and, most importantly, a face to face consultation with the patient.

 The parathyroid glands are located in the neck, near or attached to the back side of the thyroid gland.
 Most people have four parathyroid glands, two on each side.
 Normal parathyroid glands are very small, averaging about one half the size of a pea.
 Parathyroid glands may be located in unusual positions, and in some cases can be challenging to find.

 The body wants to maintain a normal level of calcium, which is involved in the function of our nerves, muscles, and almost every other system.
 The normal function of the parathyroid glands is to release parathyroid hormone when the calcium level in the blood is too low.
 Parathyroid hormone causes calcium to be released from the bones into the blood, which raises the blood calcium level back to normal.